tee0402/fincalc/README.md

 EUR/JPY=132.2
 Would you like to save this currency conversion data in the database? (y/n): y Currency pair saved.
->> transfer john12 eur 50
+>> transfer admin john12 eur 50
-Transferred 59.00 USD/6610.00 JPY from your account to the account of john12.
-Your new balance is 40.17 USD.
-Their new balance is 6610.00 JPY.
+Transferred 59.00 USD/6610.00 JPY from the account of admin to the account of john12.
+Their new balances are 40.17 USD and 6610.00 JPY respectively.
 ```

 ---